The Definition of a Bedroom

 Think of a window large enough to crawl through.
 Fire code dictates the window’s dimensions, so check your local codes to make sure the window in your bedroom meets local requirements.

 For some general guidance, the International Residential Code says the window must have a minimum opening area of 5.7 square feet, a minimum opening height of 24 inches, and a minimum opening width of 20 inches.
 The furthest distance between the finished floor and the finished window sill can be 44 inches.

 Also, the IRC mandates a minimum distance between the finished floor of the room and the window sill of 24 inches to prevent a child from falling out of an open window.

-Any bedroom needs to have a ceiling that is tall enough for people to walk comfortably under, typically 7 feet high or greater.
-Height requirements mean you can’t label a crawl space a bedroom, or the space under the stairs.
-The height of the bedroom ceiling may not need to be 7 feet all the way round, depending on the room.
+Any bedroom needs to have a tall enough ceiling for people to walk comfortably under, typically 7 feet high or greater.
+Height requirements mean you can’t label a crawl space, a bedroom, or the space under the stairs.
+The bedroom ceiling height may not need to be 7 feet all the way around, depending on the room.
 Attic rooms, for instance, will have a slope.
 But at least half of the ceiling should meet minimum requirements.